zold-io/blog.zold.io/_posts/2018/08/2018-08-13-blockchain.md

 Because all computers in the group vote for our transactions and the majority decides which data wins.
 Then, we hope that the majority of servers are legal and trustworthy, while the minority may be against us, trying to steal our money.
-Since the amount of servers is big, the group is trustworthy.
+Since the number of servers is big, the group is trustworthy.
 We simply believe that the majority is always on our side.

 Each server contains a full copy of the entire database, any time ready